 While COVID-19 has created a diversion from all of the Brexit press, companies must continue to keep Brexit planning top of mind.
-The UK government insists that Brexit will happen on Dec 31st 2020 in spite of ongoing Coronavirus disruption.
+The UK government insists that Brexit will happen on Dec 31st 2020 in spite of ongoing coronavirus disruption.
 As the deadline draws closer, you need to be looking at both the physical locations where you process orders as well as the systems you are using to process those orders to ensure your supply chain continuity post-Brexit.

 With any omnichannel retail operation, when it comes to supporting a successful eCommerce operation, it’s not just about capacity, it’s about business continuity.
 Where you place inventory will have a significant impact on your ability to keep business running smoothly all year long.

 Retailers operating in the UK and Mainland Europe should look to third-party fulfilment providers to make inventory provisions in both locations.
-Review your existing data to better understand where your customers are located and determine how inventory should be dispersed across the two regions, whether there is specific inventory for the UK or Europe, or whether a joint inventory selection should be split across the two regions.
+Review your existing data to better understand where your customers are located and determine how inventory should be dispersed across the two regions – whether there is specific inventory for the UK or Europe, or whether a joint inventory selection should be split across the two regions.

 For brands selling primarily in the UK, spreading out your inventory across multiple locations and channels within the UK can help you get product to customers quicker.
-Utilize a mix of distribution centres, micro-fulfilment centres (aka pop-up DCs) and even brick-and-mortar locations or dark stores to get product closer to consumers and diversify your inventory pull – something many retailers are already seeking to do in the wake of COVID.
+Utilise a mix of distribution centres, micro-fulfilment centres (aka pop-up DCs) and even brick-and-mortar locations or dark stores to get product closer to consumers and diversify your inventory pull – something many retailers are already seeking to do in the wake of COVID.

 Consider your options.
 If you have a mix of products that includes some HAZMAT, you might choose one facility for those items to be shipped out of.
-Or, if the majority of your product is HAZMAT and you are operating in both the UK and Europe, it will likely be necessary to fulfil from DCs located in both regions to reduce ensure timely fulfilment and reduced customs fees.
+Or, if the majority of your product is HAZMAT and you are operating in both the UK and Europe, it will likely be necessary to fulfil from DCs located in both regions to ensure timely fulfilment and reduced customs fees.
 Take the time now to review your options and determine what makes the most sense for your bottom line.

 Adequate time is required to plan and implement a distributed order management (DOM) system that can support these activities.
-Most fulfilment operations mandate a Q4 IT systems freeze to minimize potential risk during peak season, potentially shortening available time to implement.
+Most fulfilment operations mandate a Q4 IT systems freeze to minimise potential risk during peak season, possibly shortening available time to implement.
 And, of course, COVID-19 complicates things even further with the many unknowns about what is to come this fall.
 If you want a smooth operation from the start of Brexit, it’s time to act.

-An effective DOM will ensure your OMS can divert orders to the correct inventory pool, whether that is a central distribution centre, a dark store, etc. For instance, if you have a distribution centre in Southampton, a micro-fulfilment centre in Birmingham, and you’re also doing store fulfilment from your brick-and-mortar location in London, the DOM will direct a customer order to whichever location has the product and can get the order to the customer quickest.
+An effective DOM will ensure your OMS can divert orders to the correct inventory pool, whether that is a central distribution centre, a dark store, etc. For instance, if you have a distribution centre in Southampton, a micro-fulfilment centre in Birmingham, and you’re also doing store fulfilment from your brick-and-mortar location in London, the DOM will direct a customer order to whichever location has the product and can get the order to the customer fastest.
 Being able to fulfil a Scotland-based customer order from Birmingham as opposed to Southampton will make for a dramatically shorter delivery time and an overall improved customer experience.
 Which leads us to our next focus, ensuring transportation considerations are in place.

 Is it too late?
-Not yet, but don’t delay!!
+Not yet, but don’t delay!
 Many companies with deep pockets who have avoided the financial burden brought on by COVID-19 are already planning for Brexit.
 Look to the above to prioritise tasks and start making the necessary preparations to ensure your business can remain competitive post-Brexit.